x04000/Vitals7/README.md

+# Vitals 7
+COMING SOON
-# Alpha of Vitals7
+# Info
-There only an Alpha and don't have the inst and script finished.
-He actually only contain the input!
+Similar to Vitals7 and in the future I design a special version...
+Vitals 7 - Pr1smaEdition :o